One Community is an all-volunteer nonprofit open sourcing and free-sharing the complete process of building sustainable villages.

 One Community is building sustainable villages through Highest Good education that is for all ages, applicable in any environment, adaptable to individual needs, far exceeds traditional education standards, and more fun for both the teachers and the students:

-This last week the core team transferred the third 25% of the written content for the Beliefs Lesson Plan to the website, as you see here.
+As part of building sustainable villages this last week the core team transferred the third 25% of the written content for the Beliefs Lesson Plan to the website, as you see here.
 This lesson plan purposed to teach all subjects, to all learning levels, in any learning environment, using the central theme of “Beliefs” is now 75% completed on our website.

 Behind the scenes, we wrote the first 25% of the written part of the Personal Growth Lesson Plan.